Factor-X/citizenReserve/technical-documents/ProjectSetup.md

 We also fixed the problems (see left pane).

-# Start the project
+## Start the project

 Run > Run 'Play 2'

 Play server is starting and listening on port 9000.
-We go to http://localhost:9000 and notice that there is some compilation going on.
-In the end, we get a page containing a configuration error message.
+We go to http://localhost:9000.
+There is some compilation going on (see the messages at the console).
+Finally, a page containing an error message is displayed.

 This allows us to discover the configuration file of the project, located at: